The Branch Line Society

 The first group gathered at the delightfully remote Titley Junction station and, after enjoying tea/coffee and a goodly supply of delicious freshly home-made cakes, a DMU trailer was boarded, hauled by the resident Class 03 No. D2158 'Margaret Ann', this being used for the main ¾ mile runs.
 The access to the sidings was covered as far as available and all four routes through the double-slip at the station throat with Vanguard 0-4-0 No10 'Bressingham' and a brake van.
 Further rides sitting on benches on an ex-BR Lomac well wagon were given behind a Fowler 0-4-0 (also a No10) in the yard, including the loading line.
 The fourth motive power available was a diminutive petrol lawn mower engined Wickham trolley car (one at a time with the driver up and down a platform line).

-During the shed photo break whilst the locos were changed round, it became apparent that all was not well with D2302 (apparently an exhaust fault).
-It was detached and 03 145 (the standby loco) was hastily summoned from the starting point where it had been out on display but not intended to be used.
-This enabled haulage with all three locos on site which was appreciated by a good number of those present, (even if unplanned).
 The 03 and 05 gave a second run beside the main line before returning to the starting point via a couple of stubs of sidings formerly to the yard here and 'C Shed' which was being refurbished.
 By now most people had arrived for the 14.00 train and a swift change-over was effected.
 Meanwhile, temporary repairs had been made to D2302 and it was used for part of the second trip, again giving haulage by all three locos and similar line coverage.
-This was the Society's 9th visit to Moreton-on-Lugg so it was very creditable to have a total of 98 participants on the two trains and we are grateful to the D2578 Group for the trips. |

 The organiser returned to Titley Junction after seeing off the 14.00 train at Moreton and a similar trip to the first ran, starting at about 14.45, with rides on the Wickham between trains and after our final 'normal' run with the 03 hauled DMU trailer.
 A total of 68 participated in the Titley visits (mostly also visiting Moreton).
 We are grateful to the owners, Mr. & Mrs. Hunt, for hosting us and running a variety of trains on their ¾ mile section of the former Leominster to Kington/New Radnor branch at a station that once had railways going off in four different directions!
 Special thanks again to our local member Stephen Phillips for the excellent arrangements, allowing so many to visit both lines on the same day.